ilse-langnar/notebook/readme.md

 Imagine [Roam Research](https://roamresearch.com/) + [Obsidian](https://obsidian.md/) + [Anki](https://ankiweb.net/) + [Supermemo](https://www.supermemopedia.com/wiki/Main_Page) + [Emacs](https://www.gnu.org/software/emacs/) + [Spacemacs](https://www.spacemacs.org/) + [Chrome](https://www.google.com/chrome/) but without their downsides such as online-only, lock-in, bad algorithm, complexity etc.

 Ilse is here to replace your: Browser, Email, Code Editor, IDE, Command Line, Filesystem, Study Tool, Note Taking and more.
+Imagine a Browser + Zettelkasten + IDE + Filesystem

 Ilse aims to be the ultimate study and note-taking tool by learning from its predecessors and building something that last by implementing a standard instead of building just software which might [rot overtime]( https://en.wikipedia.org/wiki/Software_rot).
 And this standard is called [HTML](https://en.wikipedia.org/wiki/HTML).